CGPI98.7wk -1.4%

 Price transparency Full per-observation panel (API) Not published

-Revision policy Never revised Infrequent, annual basket re-weighting
+Revision policy Append-only observations; dated, versioned recomputation; superseded series retained Infrequent, annual basket re-weighting

 6. Use cases